MajorcaDevs/mdbackup/docs/quick-start.md

 # Quick start guide

+!!!
+Note
-> `mdbackup` is tested under Linux and macOS, but it should work on any platform where Python has support and has `bash`, except for Windows.
+    `mdbackup` is tested under Linux and macOS, but it should work on any platform where Python has support on, except for Windows.

-Before installing the tool, make sure to have installed at least `rsync` and `bash`.
-Most Linux distributions have  both installed, some only `bash`.
-On macOS, both come installed by default.
-Also check that Python 3.6 or higher is installed (use [`brew`] on macOS for that).
+!!!
+Warning "Python on macOS"
+    On macOS, python 2 comes installed by default which is unsupported by this tool.
+On Catalina (10.15) or higher, also Python 3 is bundled.
+If you need to install an updated python version, [`brew`][5] is your saviour :)

 In this guide, a virtual environment will be used to install and use the tool.
 It is not recommended to install it directly in the system.